14th ACM SIGPLAN Symposium on

 All submissions must be made electronically through the PPoPP09 web site.
 Abstracts must include contact information, the full list of authors and their affiliations, and a description (100-400 words) of the anticipated content of the paper.
 Full paper submissions must be in PDF formatted for US letter-size paper.
 They must not exceed 10 pages (all inclusive) in standard ACM two-column conference format (preprint mode, with page numbers).
 Over-length submissions will be summarily discarded by the Program Chair.
 Submissions will be judged on relevance, originality, significance, clarity, and correctness.
 Poster submissions must conform to the same format restrictions, but may not exceed 2 pages in length.
 Paper submissions that are not accepted for regular presentations will automatically be considered for posters; authors who do not want their paper considered for the poster session should indicate this in their abstract submission.
 Two-page summaries of posters will be included in the conference proceedings.

+The direct URL for submitting posters and papers is https://www.softconf.com/s08/ppopp09/ -->.
 The proceedings will be published by ACM Press.
 Authors of accepted papers and posters will be required to sign the ACM copyright form.
 Instructions for preparing papers for the proceedings will be emailed to authors of accepted papers.

 Committee Information